 Living Room Coffee Table Height

 How high should a coffee table be?
 Have you ever felt the awkwardness of a living room coffee table by size that’s too high or too low for a sofa?
 Imagine living with that unnamed awkwardness every day if you chose the wrong height for your coffee table!
-The height of a coffee table needs to match the height of your sofa.
+The height of a coffee table needs to match the height of your beautiful sofa.
 A simple rule to keep in mind is that the average height of a coffee table should be the same height as the cushions on your sofa or one to two inches lower; anything more than that and you’ll risk the space feeling and looking odd.
 Additionally, you should ensure the length of the coffee table is in relation to the width of your sofa.
 Specifically, the coffee table should be roughly two-thirds the length of your sofa.

 Measure Your Living Room